xianggebenben/dlADMM/README.md

 For the GCN model, five benchmark datasets Cora, PubMed, Citeseer, Coauthor-CS and Coauthor-Physics are included in this package.

 ## Cite
-Please cite our following paper if you use our MLP code in your own work:
+Please cite our following paper if you use our code in your own work:

 @inproceedings{wang2019admm,